SynapseWeb/PyReconstruct/readme.md

 # PyReconstruct

-PyReconstruct is an actively maintained, extensible version of RECONSTRUCT written in Python in the lab of Kristen Harris at the University of Texas at Austin.
-This project is currently under heavy development, but we are happy to make the application publicly available now.

-Please send us a message should you have questions:
+PyReconstruct is an actively maintained, extensible version of _Reconstruct_ written in Python in the lab of Kristen Harris at the University of Texas at Austin.
+Please check out [our paper](https://doi.org/10.1073/pnas.2505822122) introducing PyReconstruct and feel free to send us a message if you have any questions:

--   Michael Chirillo: m.chirillo@utexas.edu
+-   Michael Chirillo: michael.chirillo@uri.edu
 -   Julian Falco: julian.falco@utexas.edu

 <a id="documentation"></a>